FarrazNouval/ml_zoomcamp/Week-1/Recap.md

 6. Deployment (deployment): deploy the final result for use by the user (user).
 Sometimes evaluation and deployment are done simultaneously.

+## 5. Selection process models.
+In building the ML model, we will not use all the data we have to train the ML model.
+We need to first divide the data we have into training, validation, and test.
+What we need to make as input in the training process is only training data and then we validate it using validation data.
+Sometimes it happens by chance that the performance of our model is good in training and validation to ensure that the model we build is a really good model and is ready to be distributed to users, so we try our model to predict results using test data.

+## 6. Numpy.
+Numpy is a library used for array processing.

+## 7. Pandas.
+Pandas is a library used for data processing in tabular form.